epilif1017a/bigdatabenchmarks/README.md

 Currently, you will find two folders in the repository:

-1) _SSB Scripts_ - contains two shell scripts with all the 13 SSB queries, using either a star schema or a flat table.
+1) _SSB+ Queries and Workloads_ - contains queries and shell scripts to create the tables in Hive and Cassandra.
+It also contains the scripts to query the system.
 2) _ssbplusstreaming_- contains a Java Maven project with a Kafka producer and a Spark kafka consumer, processing the stream, integrating the data with the "part" dimension table of the SSB benchmark, and storing the results in two storage systems: Hive and Cassandra.
 [In progress]